Updated Aug 11, 2021

 - Pop-ups are planned in coordination with hosting sites and community partners and leaders.
 Organizations or groups interested in collaborating on targeted pop-up clinics can complete this survey.

-- Nurse on the Run provides vaccination in small settings such as group homes or assisted living.
-Nurse on the Run can also provide vaccination to individuals in their homes.
+- Nurse on the Run provides vaccination in small settings such as group homes or assisted living - as well as home visits.
 Capacity is limited and individuals must meet definition of homebound.
 Please contact us at [email protected] call 734-544-6700 and leave a message to request Nurse on the Run services.

 Washtenaw County Health Department Vaccine Allocation

-Vaccine supplies are confirmed weekly.
-Each week, all available vaccine is given (or offered).
+When COVID-19 vaccine supplies were very limited, they were confirmed and allocated weekly.
+Each week, all available vaccine was given (or offered).
 At least half of each week's supply was needed for second doses, and the remaining amount was used for new first doses.

-The majority of vaccines are distributed through mass vaccination (85%) with amounts set aside for pop-up clinics (10%) and Nurse on the Run (5%).
+The majority of vaccines was initially distributed through mass vaccination (85%) with amounts set aside for pop-up clinics (10%) and Nurse on the Run (5%).
+Now vaccines are widely available in multiple locations.
+The Health Department continues to offer community pop-ups, walk-in vaccination at the Health Department, and home visits as needed.

 To schedule a vaccination appointment, see our COVID-19 Vaccination page.